microsoft/webvalidate/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg)
 ![Docker Image Build](https://github.com/microsoft/webvalidate/workflows/Docker%20Image%20Build/badge.svg)

-Web Validate (WebV) is a web request validation tool that we use to run end-to-end tests and long-running smoke tests.
+Web Validate (WebV) is a web request validation tool that we use to run end-to-end tests and long-running performance and availability tests.

-## WebV Quick Start

-WebV is published as a dotnet package and can be installed as a dotnet global tool.
-WebV can also be run as a docker container.
-If you have dotnet core sdk installed, running as a dotnet global tool is the simplest and fastest way to run WebV.

 There are many web test tools available.
 The two main differences with WebV are:

 - Integrates into a `single pane of glass`
   - WebV publishes json logs to stdout and stderr
-  - WebV publishes the /metrics endpoint for Prometheus
+  - WebV publishes the /metrics endpoint for Prometheus scraping
     - This allows you to build a single pane of glass that compares `server errors` with `client errors`
+    - This also allows you to monitor applications on the edge with centralized logging which reduces edge network traffic significantly
 - Deep validation of arbitrary result graphs
   - WebV is primarily designed for json API testing and can perform `deep validation` on arbitrary json graphs

+- WebV is published as a nuget package and can be installed as a dotnet global tool
+- WebV can also be run as a docker container
-## Running as a dotnet global tool
+- If you have dotnet core sdk installed, running as a dotnet global tool is the simplest and fastest way to run WebV

+## Breaking changes in v2.3.0

+- The Docker repo moved to: `ghcr.io/cse-labs/webvalidate`
+- This release requires `dotnet 6.0`
+  - Use WebV 2.2 for dotnet 5 support

+## WebV Quickstart

+> The easiest way to try WebV is to fork this repo and `Open in Codespaces`
+>
+> WebV is already installed in this GitHub Codespace

 Install WebV as a dotnet global tool

-> WebV is already installed in GitHub Codespaces

 ```bash